Adil-Chishty/Music-Generation-using-LSTM/README.md

     melody = mg.generate_melody(seed, num_steps=500, max_sequence_length=64, temperature=1.0)
     ```

+## Acknowledgements

+A huge thanks to Valerio Velardo - The Sound of AI for helping me in this project.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.